enkidevs/curriculum/linux/jobs-and-processes-data-manipulation/crontab/practical-cron.md

 ## Revision

-A crontab job’s format is:
+A crontab job's format is:

 ```plain-text
 MIN ???
 DATE ??? ???
 COMMAND